darkhumour2908/Email-_integrated_Keylogger/README.md

 python3 keylogger.py
 ```

-Compatibility
+🧩 Compatibility

-This project was tested with Python 3.11. pynput (used for key capture) is known to be incompatible with Python 3.12+ as of mid 2024–2025 and will crash with a _ThreadHandle TypeError.
+This project was originally tested using Python 3.11 in a controlled lab environment.
+The pynput package (used for keyboard event capture in the original research) is known to be incompatible with Python 3.12+ — as of mid-2024 to 2025, it may throw a _ThreadHandle TypeError.

-If you see that error: run the project with Python 3.11 (create a venv), or use the keyboard fallback/branch.
+If you’re exploring this repository for educational or defensive purposes only:

+Use Python 3.11 to ensure compatibility when examining the pseudocode or safe demo components.

+The sanitized public version does not include any active key-capture code.

+To recreate the analysis environment safely:

+python3.11 -m venv venv
+source venv/bin/activate
+pip install -r requirements.txt
+# Run only the safe demo or analysis scripts (not any redacted modules)
+python demo_sanitised.py

+⚠️ Note: Do not attempt to re-enable or execute any redacted capture functionality.
+This repository is provided for educational and defensive research only.